Senhaji-Rhazi-Hamza/Machine_Learning/README.md

 ## Bayesian Classifiers
 -Go to the folder Classifiers and execute 'python performance.py'
+## Decision Tree
+-open the notebook
 ### Environement Requirement for other test
 -(sudo) pip3 install jupyter
-## Others Classifiers
--Go to the folder Classifiers and tap the command "jupyter notebook" -open the [classifier].ipynb, exec cells

 ## Reduction Dimensionality test
 -Go to the folder reduction, tap the command "jupyter notebook" -open [reduction].ipynb